MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-II-Federal-Reserve-System/subchapter-A-Board-Governors-Federal-Reserve-System/part-225-Bank-Holding-Companies-Change-Bank-Control-Regulation-Y/subpart-A-General-Provisions/section-225.8.md

 (A) Estimates of projected revenues, losses, reserves, and pro forma capital levels, including any minimum regulatory capital ratios (for example, leverage, tier 1 risk-based, and total risk-based capital ratios) and any additional capital measures deemed relevant by the bank holding company, over the planning horizon under expected conditions and under a range of scenarios, including any scenarios provided by the Federal Reserve and at least one BHC stress scenario;

-(B) [Reserved]

-(C) A discussion of the results of any stress test required by law or regulation, and an explanation of how the capital plan takes these results into account; and
+(B) A discussion of the results of any stress test required by law or regulation, and an explanation of how the capital plan takes these results into account; and

-(D) A description of all planned capital actions over the planning horizon.
+(C) A description of all planned capital actions over the planning horizon.

 (ii) A detailed description of the bank holding company's process for assessing capital adequacy, including: